cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/cloud-tenant-tagging.md

 ### Automating Cloud Tenant Tagging

-Since consistency is crucial for making a cloud tenant strategy useful, cloud foundation teams should aim for a high degree of automation when implementing this building block.
+Since consistency is crucial for making a cloud tenant strategy useful, cloud foundation teams should aim for a high degree of automation when implementing this capability.
 Most teams will initially start with a **manual** tagging approach e.g. by manually setting tenant tags during [Tenant Provisioning](../tenant-management/tenant-provisioning.md).
 Automation of the provisioning process also enables **semi-automated tagging.** To ensure consistent tenant tagging for the entire cloud tenant lifecycle, cloud foundation teams should also enable self-service updates of tags, for example by leveraging a [Self-Service Multi-Cloud Tenant Database](../tenant-management/self-service-multi-cloud-tenant-database.md) with automated reconciliation of tenant tags to achieve **full tagging automation.**